tonymorris/blog/posts/2013-01-12-refactoring-filter.markdown

 \a -> ((if' id . (:)) a) (p a)
 ~~~

-Although, this is somewhat messy step, it allows us to get to the next one, where the purpose becomes a bit more apparent.
+Although, this is a somewhat messy step, it allows us to get to the next one, where the purpose becomes a bit more apparent.

 ### The SK(I) combinator calculus